-LBS administers its services for student development in two ways: through the Administrative Assistant and through the Director of Student Life.
-The Administrative Assistant administers services in admissions, housing, financial aid, internet access, keys to the building, scheduling and various other student needs.
-The Director of Student Life is charged with oversight of the student government and spiritual development, housing and employment needs, orientation, testing, advising, chapel, focus groups, opportunities for ministry, and assistance with the call/placement process.
-All faculty and staff seek to assist students as they become leaders for mission.
+LBS administers its services for student development in two ways: through the Administrative Assistants and through the Director of Student Life.
+The Administrative Assistants administer services in admissions and scheduling (Administrative Assistant to the Dean) and financial aid, internet access, and keys to the building (Administrative Assistant to the President).
+The Director of Student Life is charged with oversight of the student government, local housing and employment needs, local community services (medical, insurance, utilities, etc.), chapel, and opportunities for ministry.
+Additionally, all faculty and staff seek to assist students as they become aware of needs.